MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/thin-provisioning-conversion.md

 ---
-title: Thin provisioning conversion for version 22H2 (preview)
-description: Learn how to convert to thin provisioning for version 22H2 (preview)
+title: Convert to thin provisioned volumes
+description: Convert fixed volumes to thin provisioned on Azure Stack HCI.
 author: dansisson
 ms.topic: how-to
-ms.date: 09/30/2022
+ms.date: 10/04/2022
 ms.author: v-dansisson
 ms.reviewer: alkohli
 ---

-# Thin provisioning conversion for version 22H2 (preview)
+# Convert to thin provisioned volumes

 > Applies to: Azure Stack HCI, version 22H2 (preview)

-Storage thin provisioning improves storage efficiency and simplifies management.
-In Azure Stack HCI version 22H2, existing fixed provisioned volumes can be converted inline to thin volumes using Windows PowerShell.
+This article describes how you can use Windows PowerShell to convert existing fixed provisioned volumes to thin provisioned volumes inline on your Azure Stack HCI cluster.

+## Fixed versus thin provisioning

 Fixed provisioning allocates the full size of a volume from the storage pool at the time of creation.
-This however is inefficient as a portion of the storage pool's resources are depleted despite the volume being empty.
+This method is inefficient as a portion of the storage pool's resources are depleted despite the volume being empty.

 Converting from fixed to thin provisioned volumes returns any unused storage back to the pool for other volumes to leverage.
 As data is added or removed from the volume, the storage allocation will increase and decrease accordingly.